 Now we reach the satisfying step of finally removing the tile mastic.
 All you need to do here is to take your scrapers, bolsters, or other tools and remove the mastic until there is none left.

-As you scrape away the mastic adhesive, try to avoid missing any spots, because these spots will harden back into its tough mastic form if allowed to dry out.
+As you scrape away the mastic adhesive, try to avoid missing any spots because these spots will harden back into their tough mastic form if allowed to dry out.
 To prevent this problem from happening, you can use your wet rags to keep portions of the mastic soft before you reach those areas.

-If some small spots of mastic does end up hardening, though, removing them can be done with a bit of bolster work.
+If some small spots of mastic do end up hardening, though, removing them can be done with a bit of bolster work.

 With the mastic finally removed, you should now have a nice and clear concrete floor.
 But before you can go ahead and replace your flooring, you should perform a bit of additional cleanup and preparation to allow the concrete to accept the new flooring without any issues.